UN Sustainable Development Goals

 Operations

-- The Demand Management program at Western broadens the approach to mitigating consumption during peak energy demand days throughout the summer by dialing back the air when the provincial drain on energy reaches its peak.
+• Facilities Management at Western University broadens the approach to mitigating consumption during peak energy demand days throughout the summer by dialing back the air when the provincial drain on energy reaches its peak.

 SDG 8 - Decent work and economic growth